Ocasio-Cortez reveals her Jewish heritage: 'I knew it! I sensed it!'

 Rep.-elect Alexandria Ocasio-Cortez of New York made a surprise revelation to a progressive Jewish group on the final night of Hannukah on Sunday: She traces her ancestry back to 15th-century Sephardic Jews.

-Speaking at an event organized by Jews for Racial and Economic Justice at the Jackson Heights Jewish Center in Queens, the rising Democratic star drew cheers with the revelation, which she told Haaretz was the first time she spoke publicly about her family's Jewish heritage.
+Speaking at an event organized by Jews for Racial and Economic Justice at the Jackson Heights Jewish Center in Queens, the rising Democratic star drew cheers with the revelation, which she told Haaretz was the first time she had spoken publicly about her family's Jewish heritage.

 Ocasio-Cortez, who made the comments after lighting Hannukah candles, said some of those practitioners fled Spain, with some landing in Puerto Rico, where she descends from.
 Ocasio-Cortez added that the lineage showed that "so many of our destinies are tied."